amirhya/amir.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-You can view and download my published works in [Publications](https://amirhya.github.io/amir.github.io//publications/) tab.

 About me
 =========
 This is Amir Yazdani.
 I received BSc from Tehran Polytecnic (2018) and MSc from University of Arizona (2022).
 I have interned with ED2 Corp., Tucson, AZ, and DOCOMO Innovations Inc., Palo Alto, CA.

-As for wireless communication, I have worked on 5G PHY and MAC layers the problems involved understanding of deep understanding of CSMA/CA, OFDM, mmWave, and MIMO systems, radio frequency interference mitigation, and cross-technology coexistnece.
+You can view and download my published works in [Publications](https://amirhya.github.io/amir.github.io//publications/) tab.

 **Wireless Communication Experience**: Developped MAC protocol-adaptation frameworks and algorithms to achieve fairness in Wi-Fi/LTE-LAA/5G NR-U WLANs.
 Designed and developped of Discrete event simulator  IEEE 802.11 ac and 5G mmWave systems.